Are You Aware of the New Baseball Netting Recommendations for 2016?

-New baseball netting recommendations will be rolled out by the Major League Baseball (MLB) at the start of the 2016 season.
-Although this offers fans some protection, it is clearly not enough.
+New baseball netting recommendations will be My True Care rolled out by the Major League Baseball (MLB) at the start of the 2016 season.
+Although this offers fans some protection, it is not enough.
 Several instances of spectators being injured by foul balls at MLB games in 2015 led the sports body to take steps to improve safety in the ballpark.
-Many venues previously replaced the old cyclone fence with netting to provide watchers with a clearer view of the action.
+Many venues previously replaced the old cyclone fence with netting to give watchers a clearer view of the action.

 A New York Times article at the end of last year outlined some of the changes announced by Commissioner Rob Manfred.
 As per the new policy: